intel/terraform-intel-aws-databricks-workspace/examples/databricks-workspace-cluster/README.md

 ## Usage

-See examples folder for code ./examples/databricks-workspace/main.tf

-All the examples in example folder shows how to create a databricks workspace using this module.
-Additionally, some of the examples display how to create a databricks cluster with the workspace using this module.
+This example showcases how to uses the [Intel Databricks Cluster](https://registry.terraform.io/modules/intel/databricks-cluster/intel/latest) with the given Intel AWS Databricks Workspace Module.

 **Usage Considerations**